rossph3lan/JustCater/README.md

 **Colors**

 * The primary color is white.
-I chose to use white as the background color and using black as the font color as i wanted the images displayed on the page to be popped out.
+I chose to use white as the background color and using black as the font color as I wanted the images displayed on the page to be popped out.
 I wanted the images to catch the users attention upon visiting the page.
 The colors of black and white also work very well together and can be understood easy.

 ## Images

 * I used the JustCater logo image on my navbar.
 I wanted the logo to be seen on every page visited on the site.

-* On the home page of the website I have a responsive image it is a picture of beautiful canapes.
+* On the home page of the website, I have a responsive image it is a picture of beautiful canapes.
 I used this image because of the quality and canapes also have a wedding appeal and it would capture viewers attention and also other catering company in this area doesn't offer food of the kind.

-* Below the main home images I have 3 menus offering different choices based on occasion.
-Each of these menus has a image that is used to describe them.
+* Below the main home images, I have three menus offering different choices based on occasion.
+Each of these menus has an image that is used to describe them.
 I used these images as my CTA's to get the user to want to see more of what these menus offered and consisted of.

 * On the gallery page I used 24 images each in a row of three (Desktop view) as odd numbers are more catching to the eye.
 The images are sized large and I used a variety of different types of pictures to show off what JustCater can offer.

 ## Styling and Structure

-For the structure of the page I wanted it simple and easy to navigate through for the user and from them to be able to get the information they were seeking.
+For the structure of the page, I wanted it simple and easy to navigate through for the user and from them to be able to get the information they were seeking.

 * The navbar consists of the logo and a menu which offers there 3 pages available on the website: Home, Gallery and Contact.
 The logo and be clicked to return to the home page.